uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 The array shall satisfy the following requirements on managing the memory blocks:

-1. An array represents either immutable or mutable data.

-2. An array shall retain:
+1. An array shall retain:

    -  Pointer to the immutable data block;

    -  Pointer to the mutable data block.

-3. If an array represents mutable data, both pointers shall point to the mutable data block.
+2. If an array represents mutable data, both pointers shall point to the mutable data block.

-4. If an array represents immutable data, pointer to the mutable data shall be ``nullptr``.
+3. If an array represents immutable data, pointer to the mutable data block shall be ``nullptr``.

-5. An array shall use shared ownership semantics to manage lifetime of the stored data blocks:
+4. An array shall use shared ownership semantics to manage lifetime of the stored data blocks:

    - Several arrays objects may own the same data block;